 Forms used to edit relationship information always require that we edit something that already exists on the site.
-Two posts are usually connected based on custom fields that hold information about that connection, such as the track number of a song on an album.
+Often, the connection between two posts has some custom fields.
+These fields hold some information about that connection, such as the track number of a song on an album.
 We can use Relationship Forms to edit this connection information but only if that connection features custom fields.

 Please note that Relationship Forms can edit existing connections between posts that are in a many-to-many relationship.
 They are not used to edit actual posts.

 Because we are editing existing connections, editing forms always must appear inside templates.
 These templates (template layouts, or Content Templates) allow us to edit the connection that is being displayed.
 Let us examine how to create these forms, where to place them on our site, and how to link to them.

 The process that we must always follow is:

 - Create a template that we will use as an “editing-mode” for the content or relationship.
 (This is explained in greater detail below.)

 - Create a Forms Relationship Form.

 - Include the form in the newly created template.